 The Caribbean is the quintessential cruise destination.
 Home to palm-fringed beaches, warm turquoise waters, jungle-swathed peaks, and bustling port towns, these islands have an astonishing amount of variety…and a cruise is possibly the very best way to explore.
 In February, the Christmas and New Year crowds have gone, so the beaches aren’t too crowded, and the prices have dropped from the holiday peak.

-The weather is warm but not scorching, with temperatures hovering around 24-29°C, and the sea is a balmy 26°C – perfect for snorkelling or scuba diving.
+The weather is warm but not scorching, with temperatures hovering around 24 to 29°C, and the sea is a balmy 26°C – perfect for snorkelling or scuba diving.
 You can visit islands like Barbados, Antigua, and St Kitts, but if you’re away for Valentine’s Day, you might want to ensure your cruise stops at St Lucia.
 Arguably the most romantic Caribbean island of all, the beaches are spellbinding, the hot springs are relaxing, and the island’s long heritage of cacao plantations means the chocolate is delicious too.

 2. The United Arab Emirates

 If laidback island life isn’t your thing, what about a cruise to some of the most popular – and futuristic – destinations in the Middle East?
 Cruises either take you through the Arabian Gulf or around the Arabian Peninsula, and you’ll visit some of the most unique and exciting destinations in the United Arab Emirates.
-Temperatures can get unbearably hot in summer but, in February, they’re ideal; the average daily maximum is 26°C, and evenings are cooler but still pleasantly warm.
+Temperatures can get unbearably hot in summer but, in February, they’re ideal; the average daily maximum is 26°C and evenings are cooler but still pleasantly warm.

 Almost all cruises stop in Dubai and Abu Dhabi, but there are plenty of other attractions in the UAE if you’d like to extend your stay; why not head into the desert to go dune bashing, stargazing, quad biking, or sandboarding?
-There’s plenty of culture to be found, too, and you can visit world-class museums, explore historic souks, and admire elaborate Islamic architecture.
+There’s plenty of culture to be found too, and you can visit world-class museums, explore historic souks, and admire elaborate Islamic architecture.
 And if you’d like to relax, Dubai’s man-made beaches are seriously impressive.

 3. Cape Verde

-If you’re keen to enjoy a sun-drenched yet culture-rich beach break, you don’t have to go all the way to the Caribbean.
+If you’re keen to enjoy a sun-drenched, yet culture-rich beach break, you don’t have to go all the way to the Caribbean.
 February is the ideal time to visit Cape Verde, an African archipelago cast adrift in the Atlantic, nearly 600 miles off the coast of Senegal.
 Daytime temperatures are a comfortable 25°C, the sea averages 23°C, and the conditions are ideal for watersports.
 Plus, several cultural events take place in February, including Cape Verde’s famous Carnival.

 On a cruise, you don’t have to pick one of Cape Verde’s 10 islands to base yourself.
 You can relax on the golden beaches of Sal, lose yourself in the vibrant streets of São Vicente’s Mindelo town, and trek across the alien-like landscape of Fogo.
 The culture here is a unique blend of African, Portuguese, and Creole, and you’ll have a wonderful time immersing yourself in it.
-The traditional musical is a real highlight, too, particularly the hypnotic morna folk music…so keep an eye out for live performances in local bars!
+The traditional musical is a real highlight as well, particularly the hypnotic morna folk music…so keep an eye out for live performances in local bars!

 4. The Mekong